seanking/seanking.github.io/_drafts/2020-01-10-Scope-Functions-Kotlin.md

 }
 ```

+This example is another is similar to the `apply` function, but the context object is referencable as `it`.

 ## Summary

+Scope functions are great for providing temporary scope and very useful in improving readability of code.
+I find code that limits scope and mutability is easier for me to read.
+Scope functions definitely help to limit scope and therefore improve readability for me.
 I hope this blog post has provided some insight into _scope functions_ within Kotlin.
-If you want to expirment with any of the examples, they can be found [here](https://github.com/seanking/scope-functions-kotlin) in GitHub.
+If you want to experiment with any of the examples, they can be found [here](https://github.com/seanking/scope-functions-kotlin) in GitHub.